Vigeois

 Vigeois (/fr/; Visoas) is a commune in the Corrèze department in central France.
 Vigeois station has rail connections to Brive-la-Gaillarde, Uzerche and Limoges.

 History

 The village is first mentioned when a monastery was founded there by Aredius in 6th century.
 The late 9th century saw the Vikings sack the monastery.
 By 11th and 12th centuries, an abbey church had been constructed.
-During the middle ages, Vigeois was found in the lands of the Viscounts of Comborns.
+During the Middle Ages, Vigeois was found in the lands of the Viscounts of Comborns.
+Elbes, Viscount of Comborn, chased away the Abbot Olderic's monks and killed its serfs, not longer after the abbey had been consecrated by the Bishop of Limoges.
+To placate the church, he would distributed some of the abbey possession to other abbey's, the main beneficiary being the abbey at Uzerche.
 The village has an old bridge called the Pont des Anglaise, crossing the Vézère river, and was constructed during the 12th century.